 Rt Hon Sir Patrick McLoughlin MP, Chairman of the Conservative Party

-Rob Semple OBE, Chairman of the Board & Chairman of the National Conservative Convention
+Rob Semple OBE, Deputy Chairman of the Board & Chairman of the National Conservative Convention

 Amanda Sater, Deputy Chairman of the Party

-Andrew Sharpe, Vice President of the National Conservative Convention
+Andrew Sharpe, President of the National Conservative Convention

 Tom Spiller, Vice President of the National Conservative Convention

-Robert Forman MBE WS, Chairman, Scottish Conservative Party
+Robert Forman MBE WS, Chairman of the Scottish Conservative Party

 Ashley Fox MEP, Leader of the Conservatives in the European Parliament

-Rt Hon The Lord Hunt of Wirral, Chairman of the Association of Conservative Peers
+Rt Hon Lord Hunt of Wirral MBE, Chairman of the Association of Conservative Peers

-Graham Brady MP, Chairman of the 1922 Committee
+Graham Brady MP, Chiarman of the 1922 Committee

 Charles Walker OBE MP, MP on the Board of the Conservative Party